 Reverend Smith resigned on February 7, 1982 to accept a call in Concord, North Carolina.
-The Reverend Robert G. Wiley was called to become our fifth pastor and was installed on June 3, 1982, and the “seed” continue to grow.
+The Reverend Robert G. Wiley was called to become our fifth pastor and was installed on June 3, 1982.
 Reverend Wiley resigned on January 1, 1986 to accept a call to Tampa General Hospital as Director of Pastoral Care.
 The Reverend Jeffery L. Gainsley was called to become our sixth pastor and was installed on June 8, 1986.

 As a result of growth, we were able to install pews and carpeting in the sanctuary, and some remodeling for security reasons.
 The sanctuary windows were etched with the Stations of the Cross.
 A Day Care Center and a Retirement Apartment Complex were proposed by the congregation as an appropriate use of our property.

 Reverend Gainsley resigned on October 15, 1989 to accept a position as Counselor in the Volusia County School District.
 The Reverend Ronald H. Heinz was called on April 31, 1990 and was installed on July 1, 1990 to become our seventh pastor.

 With Pastor Heinz as our source of encouragement and faith, we opened a day care program, which became Luther Village Developmental Day Care to meet special needs of children.
 Portable classrooms and an office were soon added.